| |

 So Where Does This Leave Us?

-The hysteria surrounding roleplaying games ebbed as the 1980s drew to a close but reports of roleplayers committing crimes has continued, albeit at a much slower rate.
-It appears that less and less crimes have been blamed on roleplaying games since the mid-1990s but I have no way to be sure.
-My search of newspaper archives has reaped more information from the 1980s than the years following that decade, by far.
-For the most part, many people have abandoned the belief that roleplaying games cause violence - there are simply too many players now and not nearly enough crimes to account for such a belief.
+The hysteria surrounding roleplaying games ebbed as the 1980s drew to a close, but reports of roleplayers committing crimes have continued, although they have become rare.
+It appears that fewer crimes have been blamed on roleplaying games since the mid-1990s but I have no way to be sure.
+My search of newspaper archives has reaped more information from the 1980s than any other decade, by far.
+For the most part, many people have abandoned the belief that roleplaying games cause violence; there are simply too many players and not nearly enough crimes to account for such a belief.
 We are still left with the hard questions - why do young people kill, why do they commit suicide - and no easy answers.

 In the end, there are no easy answers - but there are easy condemnations.